Meiji Shrine in Photos

 Conclusion

 Meiji Shrine is a great Tokyo tourist attraction.
 It should be on every photographer’s list of places to visit in Japan.
-There is so much to see and do.
-You must check out those wedding processions!
+There is much to see and do.
+Check out those wedding processions!

 External links for Meiji Shrine articles